A geometric approach to K-homology for Lie manifolds: Abstract

 \section{Abstract}

-We prove that the computation of the Fredholm index for fully elliptic pseudodifferential operators on Lie manifolds can be reduced to the computation of the index of Dirac operators perturbed by smoothing operators.
-To this end we adapt to our framework ideas coming from Baum-Douglas geometric $K$-homology and in particular we introduce a notion of geometric cycles that can be classified into a variant of the famous geometric $K$-homology groups, for the specific situation here.
-We also define comparison maps between this geometric $K$-homology theory and relative $K$-theory.
+We show that the computation of the Fredholm index of a fully elliptic pseudodifferential operator on an integrated Lie manifold can be reduced to the computation of the index of a Dirac operator, perturbed by a smoothing operator, canonically associated, via the so-called clutching map.
+To this end we adapt to our framework ideas coming from Baum-Douglas geometric $K$-homology and in particular we introduce a notion of geometric cycles, that can be categorized as a variant of the famous geometric $K$-homology groups, for the specific situation here.
+We also define a comparison map between this geometric $K$-homology theory and a relative $K$-theory group, directly associated to a fully elliptic pseudodifferential operator.